OliHarris/solar-system/README.md

 ## NOTE:

-As this is a create-react-app, I hosted it on GitHub pages using this guide:
+As this is a Vite app, I hosted it on GitHub pages using this guide:

 https://betterprogramming.pub/how-to-host-your-react-app-on-github-pages-for-free-919ad201a4cb